Remedial notice review policy

 • Vary the original decision, which means changing one or more parts of the original notice by making amendments

-• Substitute the original decision with a different decision, for example, withdrawing the original notice and replacing it with a different type of notice, or replacing it with the same notice type on different grounds.
+• Substitute the original decision with a different decision, for example, revoking the original notice and replacing it with a different type of notice, or replacing it with the same notice type on different grounds.

 When is an internal review discontinued?